Combinatory logic

 Combinatory logic is a notation to eliminate the need for quantified variables in mathematical logic.
 It was introduced by Moses Schönfinkel and Haskell Curry, and has more recently been used in computer science as a theoretical model of computation and also as a basis for the design of functional programming languages.
-It is based on combinators, which were introduced by Schönfinkel in 1920 with the idea of providing an analogous way to build up functions—and to remove any mention of variables—particularly in predicate logic.
+It is based on combinators, which were introduced by Schönfinkel in 1920 with the idea of providing an analogous way to build up functions — and to remove any mention of variables — particularly in predicate logic.
 A combinator is a higher-order function that uses only function application and earlier defined combinators to define a result from its arguments.

 In mathematics

 Combinatory logic was originally intended as a 'pre-logic' that would clarify the role of quantified variables in logic, essentially by eliminating them.
 Another way of eliminating quantified variables is Quine's predicate functor logic.
-While the expressive power of combinatory logic typically exceeds that of first-order logic, the expressive power of predicate functor logic is identical to that of first order logic (Quine 1960, 1966, 1976).
+While the expressive power of combinatory logic typically exceeds that of first-order logic, the expressive power of predicate functor logic is identical to that of first-order logic (Quine 1960, 1966, 1976).

-The original inventor of combinatory logic, Moses Schönfinkel, published nothing on combinatory logic after his original 1924 paper.
+The inventor of combinatory logic, Moses Schönfinkel, published nothing on combinatory logic after his original 1924 paper.
 Haskell Curry rediscovered the combinators while working as an instructor at Princeton University in late 1927.
 In the late 1930s, Alonzo Church and his students at Princeton invented a rival formalism for functional abstraction, the lambda calculus, which proved more popular than combinatory logic.
 The upshot of these historical contingencies was that until theoretical computer science began taking an interest in combinatory logic in the 1960s and 1970s, nearly all work on the subject was by Haskell Curry and his students, or by Robert Feys in Belgium.
 Curry and Feys (1958), and Curry et al. (1972) survey the early history of combinatory logic.
 For a more modern treatment of combinatory logic and the lambda calculus together, see the book by Barendregt, which reviews the models Dana Scott devised for combinatory logic in the 1960s and 1970s.